 As states prepare to leverage opportunities through the federal Rural Health Transformation Program, there is growing momentum to advance innovative approaches that improve access and strengthen care coordination for rural residents with complex needs.
 Across the country, states and communities are testing promising strategies to address longstanding challenges and improve rural health care.

-This webinar, hosted by the Center for Health Care Strategies (CHCS) and made possible by The SCAN Foundation, will explore practical approaches to addressing access challenges for people with complex needs in rural communities.
-Drawing on findings from a literature review, interviews with state and program representatives, and a convening of national experts featured in an upcoming CHCS brief, the webinar will highlight three approaches: (1) establishing care coordination entities; (2) strengthening provider capacity; and (3) expanding accessible transportation options.
-Speakers from programs in North Dakota, South Dakota, and Virginia will share examples of efforts to improve care for people with complex needs in rural areas.
+This webinar, hosted by the Center for Health Care Strategies (CHCS) and made possible by The SCAN Foundation, explored practical approaches to addressing access challenges for people with complex needs in rural communities.
+Drawing on findings from a literature review, interviews with state and program representatives, and a convening of national experts featured in a CHCS brief, the webinar highlighted three approaches: (1) establishing care coordination entities; (2) strengthening provider capacity; and (3) expanding accessible transportation options.
+Speakers from programs in North Dakota, South Dakota, and Virginia shared examples of efforts to improve care for people with complex needs in rural areas.

 Agenda